Where Should You Position An Air Purifier? 12 Top Tips

 Therefore, it will not serve its intended purpose.
 You can have your unit running all the time and still not purify the air in your house.

 So really, where should you position an air purifier?
-Here are important tips about air purifier placement:
+Here are some important tips about air purifier placement:

-1. Air Purifier Bedroom Placement – 6 to 10 Feet only
+1. Air Purifier Bedroom Placement: 6 to 10 Feet only

-First, place the air purifier in the 6 to 10 foot range from the bed.
+First, place the air purifier in the 6 to 10-foot range from the bed.
 If you place the appliance any further than 10 feet, you will still inhale contaminated air.
 If you place it any closer to your bed than 6 feet, it could make you sick.

 The same conditions that contaminated air might cause, a wrongly placed air purifier can still cause them.

-The same placement applies to where to place air purifier in bedroom for your baby or kids.
+The same placement applies to where to place an air purifier in the bedroom for your baby or kids.
 Young children’s airways are more delicate than yours.
 So, ensure you maintain this advice for air purifier placement.

 Read: Humidifier sickness symptoms to watch out for

-An uncluttered corner can also be the best location for an air purifier in bedroom.
+An uncluttered corner can also be the best location for an air purifier in the bedroom.
 However, just make sure that the corner is not more than 10 feet from the bed.

-If you have been asking where should I place my air purifier for the best effect, well, try in an open space in the room.
+If you have been asking where I should place my air purifier for the best effect, well, try in an open space in the room.

 3. Where to place air purifier for odor